trussworks/trussels-guide/docs/trussels.md

 * **We often think of things within the [RACI framework](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix),** even when that’s not spelled out.
 (RACI = Responsible, Accountable, Consulted, and Informed.)

 ## Practice: Diversity & Inclusion
 Diversity & Inclusion are in the DNA of Truss.
 We :lock:[approach D&I strategically](https://docs.google.com/document/d/1ZtFNX-YzncPA9e9bysXAnKyYtMsMoIRSdXLR90ikKus/edit).
 While we can never be free of bias, we :lock:[work to diminish our biases](https://docs.google.com/document/d/1drjIPbGJww7a3rG0nU7aqx16MLwl25dvsJPg7FFhsEI/edit).
 We encourage continual self-reflection and practice.
+To ensure we have a shared language around these concepts, we use the following definitions ([source](https://viablefuturescenter.org/racemattersinstitute/about-us-2/189-2/)):

+**Diversity** refers to the wide array of differences among people and their perspectives on the world.
+It is an important organizational goal in its own right, but a diverse workplace is not necessarily an equitable workplace.

+**Inclusion** is reflected in organizational culture where diverse peoples can raise their perspectives authentically, and where those voices matter and impact decisions.
+Promising a broader view of the world and a more democratic process of decision-making, inclusion is an important organizational process goal.
+But it does not automatically guarantee equity in an organization’s results.

+**Equity** refers to results where advantage and disadvantage are not distributed on the basis of identity.
+Strategies that produce equity must be targeted to address the varying barriers experienced by different marginalized groups and communities.
+Equity requires informed policies and practices, intentionally designed to promote opportunity and rectify disparities, as well as informed people positioned to implement them effectively.

 Together, we increase a sense of safety by knowing fellow Trussels are working to diminish their biases, too.
 We represent this in our [Diversity and Inclusion Pledge](https://truss.works/diversity-and-inclusion-pledge).